nordicmicroalgae/content/how-to-contribute.md

 ## Change history

 Please note that all changes in Nordic Microalgae, e.g. the addition of images and changes in texts on taxon sheets are recorded.
-The records can be found at the end of each taxon sheet.
 The latest added images show up on the start page.